rfinnie/2ping/doc/2ping.md

 --no-match-packet-size
 :   When sending replies, 2ping will try to match the packet size of the received packet by adding padding if necessary, but will not exceed *--max-packet-size*.
-    *--no-match-packet-size* disabled this behavior, always setting the minimum to *--min-packet-size*.
+    *--no-match-packet-size* disables this behavior, always setting the minimum to *--min-packet-size*.

 --no-send-version
 :   Do not send the current running version of 2ping with each packet.